Best Hotels in Dakar 2025

 - High season: November–February and late April (Dak'Art Biennale years).
 Book six weeks ahead for boutiques.

-- Gorée day trips: If Gorée Island is on your itinerary, the Plateau hotels are most convenient — you walk to the ferry port in ten minutes.
+- Gorée day trips: If Gorée is on your itinerary, the Plateau hotels are most convenient — ten minutes' walk to the ferry port.